Contents

 Accruals

-It also shows a year-to-date (“YTD”) total for each type.
-“Year-to-date” means starting Jan.
-1 of the current year and going through the end of the pay period.
+Additionally, this section displays a year-to-date (YTD) total for each type.
+YTD refers to totals (hours, deductions, etc.) from Jan.
+1 of the current year through the end of the pay period.

 Earning Types

-This section of your pay stub lists the various earning types on your timecard.
-In this example, there are only two used, but you’ll see “REG” several times.
-That’s because this employee has multiple pay rates depending on his trade, shift or jobsite — which you can see in Section 3 — all things his construction accounting software can sort out automatically with minimal data entry.
+That’s because this employee has multiple pay rates depending on trade, shift or jobsite — all things FOUNDATION construction accounting software can handle automatically with minimal data entry.

 Wage Summary

-The wage summary breaks out the regular and overtime hours into more detail so you can see the total earnings for each rate.
-Underneath, a totals line then gives you the sum of all regular and overtime hours along with their earnings.
+The wage summary breaks out the regular and overtime hours into more detail showing the total earnings for each rate.
+Underneath, an itemized ‘totals’ line then gives the sum of all regular and overtime hours along with their earnings.

 Deductions